javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 Let's rewrite it using Promises.

 The new function `loadScript` will not require a callback.
-Instead, it will create and return a Promise object that resolves when the loading is complete.
+Instead, it will create and return a Promise object that settles when the loading is complete.
 The outer code can add handlers (subscribing functions) to it using `.then`:

 ```js run
 function loadScript(src) {